makkahwi/asac-works/Challenges/6/README.md

 # Linked List Kth

-To modify the previous "linked list" class to add several insertion methods.
+To modify the previous "linked list" class to add the kth methods.

 ## Approach & Efficiency